-Pseudocholinesterase deficiency is a condition that makes a person extremely sensitive to certain anesthetic medications.
-People with pseudocholinesterase deficiency may not be able to move or breathe on their own for several hours after receiving these medications.
+Pseudocholinesterase deficiency is a condition that makes you very sensitive to certain anesthetic medications.
+You may not be able to move or breathe on your own for several hours after receiving these medications.
 Mechanical ventilation supports your breathing until you recover.

 Advertisement